Follow on

 First, some background.
 I am happily married, the mother of three, and have been an Oshawa businesswoman for more than 25 years.

-I am motivated to invigorate and give new direction to Oshawa City Council.
-Specifically, my career has given me a solid understanding of citizen's concerns related to property taxes/zoning rules/business licences and city by-laws.
-Also, my experience as a citizen delegation at many City and Region standing committees, advisory committees and council meetings has shown me first hand the need for politicians to listen with an open mind and be responsive to their constituents.
+When I ran for election as Ward 1 City Councillor in 2018 and was successful, I was motivated to invigorate and give new direction to Oshawa City Council.
+This holds true in 2022 too!
+I believe my career and community advocacy provided a solid understanding of citizen's concerns, especially those related to property taxes/zoning rules/business licenses and city by-laws.
+Also, my experience as a citizen delegation at many City and Region standing committees, advisory committees and council meetings provided me firsthand awareness of the need for politicians to listen with an open mind and be responsive to their constituents.

-I am fortunate to have familiarity with both rural and urban life.
-I grew up on a Peterborough dairy farm -yes I was a 4H member; and for more than two decades I have worked with new home/resale buyers/tenants and ICI business owners.
-Our new Ward 1's unique blend of country and city presents certain challenges which will be well-served by a representative who is attuned to the two worlds.
-I believe as serving as a bridge to both.
+As said before in 2018, I feel fortunate to have familiarity with both rural and urban life.
+I grew up on a Peterborough dairy farm -yes, I was a 4H member; and for more than two decades I have worked with new home/resale buyers/tenants and ICI business owners.
+Oshawa's Ward 1 presents a unique blend of country and city, along with certain challenges I believe I am well equipped to deal with as a representative who is attuned to both worlds and can continue to serve as a bridge to both.

 At the same time, our residents' 'sense of place', their enjoyment and appreciation of their City must be boosted by